iamruinous/go-gemini/README.md

 ## Examples

-There are a few examples provided in the `examples` directory.
+There are a few examples provided in the examples directory.
-To run the examples:
+To run an example:

 	go run examples/server.go

+## Contributing

+Send patches and questions to [~adnano/go-gemini-devel](https://lists.sr.ht/~adnano/go-gemini-devel).

+Subscribe to release announcements on [~adnano/go-gemini-announce](https://lists.sr.ht/~adnano/go-gemini-announce).